 Dotted Quarter Notes

 Dotted Half Notes

 Another way to use the number “three” when building rhythms is with triplets.
 Triplets divide the beat into three evenly spaced notes, rather than the usual two or four.
 Normally there are two 8th notes per beat, but the “3” on top of the notes tells you there are three 8th notes per beat.
 The same thing applies to 16th notes, where normally there would be two 16th notes, now there are three.
 To play 8th note triplets, it might be helpful to count to three repeatedly.
 Your hands tap every number, but your foot only taps on "One".
 Listen to the examples below to see how this sounds.

 Quarter note triplets are harder because they don’t line up with every beat (feel free to skip to Swing for now).
 If you begin a quarter note triplet on the first beat, there won’t be a note that lines up with the second beat.
 The other two notes in the quarter note triplet are played before and after the second beat.

 If you are having trouble with the precise timing of quarter note triplets, it is useful to think about them in terms of 8th note triplets.
 Quarter note triplets sound the same as playing every other 8th note triplet.
-Below I’ve written 8th note triplets with every other note left out.
-This will sound the same as quarter note triplets.
+Below I’ve written 8th note triplets with every other note accented.
+If you play only the accented notes, it will sound the same as quarter note triplets.
 When playing difficult rhythms with rests, it is helpful to not only think about the notes you are playing, but also think about the notes you're not playing, and play them silently in your head.